 Perhaps your daughter loves math and science.
 Her great-aunt might have been the first woman in the state to major in mathematics.
 Knowing your family’s history illuminates the lives of each family member, both past and present.

 Genealogy research helps us feel closer to the past and acknowledge modern legacies.
-The reasons to search your ancestry are endless.
+The reasons to search for your ancestry are endless.